tommyheavenly7/docker-php/README.md

 ## Purpose
 This repository provides Dockerfiles as base images for php application development.
-**Please don't think to use them in production environment.** You might face with various kind of issues in production use.
+**Please don't think to use them in production.** You might face with various kind of issues in production use.

-Dockerfiles in here are based on [official PHP images](https://hub.docker.com/_/php/), but they also contain *AWS CLI*, *Ghostscript* and *ImageMagick*.
-If you intend to handle image or PDF files, one of Dockerfiles could be a shortcut to build your own docker images for application development.
+Dockerfiles in here are based on [official PHP images](https://hub.docker.com/_/php/), and they additionally contain *AWS CLI*, *Ghostscript* and *ImageMagick*.
+If you intend to handle image or PDF files, they might help you build your own docker image.

 ## PHP Information